hummingbot/hummingbot/documentation/docs/liquidity-mining/faq.md

 There are a few commonly-used indicators of liquidity.
 Primary ones include tight bid-ask spreads, deep order books, and real, active trading volume.

+## How to measure liquidity?
+To measure liquidity, we use **slippage**, which measures the price impact of a buy or sell order.
+Slippage refers to the difference between the expected price of a trade and the price at which the trade is actually executed.
+Deep, liquid order books have low slippage, while thin, illiquid order books have high slippage.

+**We believe slippage is a more robust indicator of liquidity than trading volume**.
+As an ex-ante metric, slippage measures information used by traders before they trade to decide whether to execute the trade and in which venue to execute it.
+In contrast, volume is an ex-post metric and can be easily manipulated.

 ## Why is market making important in crypto?
 <a href="https://en.wikipedia.org/wiki/Market_maker" target="_blank">Market makers</a> play an important role in providing liquidity in a trade, especially in the cryptocurrency world.
 In the traditional financial world, liquidity providers(i.e. **market makers**) are dominated by highly technical quantitative hedge funds and trading firms who have the infrastructure and intelligence to deploy sophisticated algorithms at scale.